spencerlazzar/spencerlazzar/README.md

 - Checkout my updated porfolio website!
 As always I have some tweaking to do but it's a start! [spencerlazzar.com](https://spencerportfolio.netlify.app/)

-- 💾 I'm currently learning everything JavaScript and React.
+- 💾 I'm currently learning everything JavaScript, React and dabbling with Nextjs.
 While I have spent plenty of time learning these two, my motto is "Always Learning"

 - Also I am really enjoying diving into everything AWS has to offer.
 Currently working on deploying different React applications via AWS Amplify.